 Effective training gives analysts experience with real-world incident response while giving you feedback about how your analysts handle actual threats.
 Identified training exercises do have a purpose, especially when they are intended to teach analysts specific new skills.
 However, they do not show how analysts perform under pressure, or when faced with a situation they were not expecting, like a real attack.

-To find that out, and to help analysts get more accustomed to that aspect of their jobs, you should perform unannounced training exercises as well.
+To find that out, and to help analysts get more accustomed to that aspect of their jobs, you should perform unannounced training exercises .
 After all, attackers don’t announce when they’re going to strike.
 Organizations need to have confidence in their analyst’s performance in real attack situations.
 There is no better way to do so than an unannounced live-fire training event.

-3. Get Analysts Engaged in Their Training
+3. Get SOC Analysts Engaged in Their Training

 Gamification enables healthy competition.
-Giving analysts a healthy amount of peer pressure has been shown to increase not only engagement, but ultimately on the job performance.
+Giving analysts a healthy amount of peer pressure has been shown to increase not only engagement but ultimately on-the-job performance.
 It also helps keep them motivated to work toward improving the skills they need to become a better SOC analyst.

 Training needs to be relevant.
 An analyst is going to be most engaged when the training is worth their time and builds skills they know they’ll need and be able to use in the real world.